loicknuchel/angular-starter/README.md

 ## Getting started

-- clone the repo `git clone git@github.com:loicknuchel/angular-starter.git`
+- `git clone git@github.com:loicknuchel/angular-starter.git` : get code on your laptop
-- go to project folder `cd angular-starter`
+- `cd angular-starter` : go to project root folder
-- run `npm install`
+- `npm install` : install all grunt dependencies
-- run `bower install`
+- `bower install` : to install all bower dependencies
-- run `grunt serve`
+- `grunt serve` : to test on your computer
-- You're setup with a shiny livereload :D
+- You're now ready with a shiny livereload :D

 You have also other grunt commands :

-- `grunt test` to run your test suite
+- `grunt test` : run your test suite
-- `grunt build` to concatenate & minify your app
+- `grunt build` : build (concatenate & minify) your app

 ## TODO